 Academic Program Review

-The systematic and recurring review of academic programs at Boston University is an essential element of the University’s ongoing effort to promote critical reflection, self-assessment, and strategic planning.
+The systematic and recurring review of academic programs at Boston University is an essential element of our ongoing effort to promote critical reflection, self-assessment, and strategic planning toward our goals.

 Reviews engage input from distinguished faculty with the relevant disciplinary expertise at other leading institutions in order to obtain an honest appraisal of an academic unit’s strengths and weaknesses in all aspects of its activities.
-The information that is gathered as part of the review process helps to foster academic excellence within the unit, identify methods to increase quality, and provide critical guidance for administrative decisions.
+The information that is gathered as part of the review process helps to foster academic excellence within the unit, identify methods to increase quality, and provides critical guidance for administrative decisions.
+In addition, the systematic assessment of academic programs and the use of assessment results to improve academic quality and effectiveness are requirements of Boston University’s institutional accreditation as outlined by the New England Association of Schools and Colleges (NEASC).

 The goals of academic program review at Boston University are: